LynMoe/nya-exif/README_en.md

 If you encounter files that ExifTool cannot handle, please attach the file and submit an Issue.

 For ExifWriter and LocationReader, please refer to the existing implementations in the `src/exif_writer` and `src/location_reader` directories.
 After implementing the corresponding Trait, register it in `src/core/app.rs`.

+> [!IMPORTANT]
+> The latitude and longitude returned by the Location Reader should be in the Earth coordinate system (WGS84), this tool will convert according to the coordinate system selected by the user.

 ## License